-Using Visuals to Teach the Types of WH Questions
+Using Visuals to Teach the Types of WH Questions in Speech Therapy

 It is also really important to teach the types of WH questions and the types of possible answers before your start “quizzing” your student with mixed WH questions.
-(That’s not to say that you shouldn’t get a baseline before you start working on this skill with students, but I have seen some newer therapists jump right into asking questions without incorporating a the teaching piece.)
+(That’s not to say that you shouldn’t get a baseline before you start working on this skill with students, but I have seen some newer therapists jump right into asking questions without incorporating the teaching piece.)

 WH Question Visual – Free Download!